 \subsection{Performance of signal-based trading strategies}

-In the following, we implement a numerical scheme to solve the HJB \eqref{eq:HJB_reduced} from Subsection \ref{chapter:HJB} below and illustrate the trader's signal-based strategy in an optimal acquisition problem --- Subsection \ref{chapter:numericalscheme} provides details of the numerical scheme.
+In the following, we report the results from a numerical scheme to solve the dimension-reduced HJB \eqref{eq:HJB_reduced} from Subsection \ref{chapter:HJB} below and illustrate the trader's signal-based strategy in an optimal acquisition problem --- Subsection \ref{chapter:numericalscheme} provides details of the numerical scheme we used.

-In our benchmark, the trader receives a private signal about limit orders, market orders, and cancellations of limit orders with probability $p$.
-Compared to a trader without the signal, the trader with the signal optimizes her execution times and trading volumes by splitting the parent order into fewer and larger child orders than the trader without signal.
+In our benchmark, the trader receives, with probability $\hat{p}$, a private signal about limit orders, market orders, and cancellations of limit orders.
+Compared to a trader without the signal, the trader with the signal optimizes her execution times and trading volumes by splitting the parent order into fewer and larger child orders than those of the trader without signal.
 She executes her orders when a signal about a liquidity taking order arrives.
 Signals about liquidity provision are not relevant for the execution programme of a risk averse trader because there is no incentive to execute before the liquidity providing order increases the liquidity in the book and price impact of market orders decreases.

 Speculative trades are not profitable in the benchmark due to the size of the bid-ask spread.
-Whereas when the bid-ask spread is narrow, speculation based on signals is more profitable and the trader generally initiates speculative trades upon receiving a signal about liquidity provision when the level of liquidity is currently low.
+Whereas when the bid-ask spread is narrow, speculation based on signals is more profitable and the trader generally initiates speculative trades upon receiving a signal about liquidity provision and the level of liquidity is low.
 After waiting for liquidity to improve and the cost of price impact to decline, she unwinds the speculative position upon receiving a signal about the imminent arrival of a liquidity taking order. \paragraph{Parameter specification --- Benchmark case.} In the simulations, we consider six types of external market orders: buy orders of one, two, and three lots; and sell orders of one, two and three lots.
 Similarly, limit orders and their cancellations are of size one, two, and three lots.

 We choose the arrival rates $f$ and $g$ as